danielfm/danielfm.github.io/_drafts/five-months-of-kubernetes.md

-Instead of shifting all traffic at once, like we did in staging, we thought we needed to take a more careful approach and used [weighted routing policy][route53] to gradually shift traffic to the Kubernetes cluster, usually in 25% increments.
+Instead of shifting all traffic at once, like we did in staging, we thought we needed to take a more careful approach and used [weighted routing policy][route53] to gradually shift traffic to the Kubernetes cluster.

 <figure>
   <img src="/images/five-months-of-kubernetes/phaseout.png" alt="Elastic Beanstalk phaseout"/>